How to normalize audio in a video on a Mac

 How do I normalize audio in a video on a Mac for free?

-Use Crisp: drop your clip in, pick the Audio lane's Normalize mode (or type "even out the volume"), and press it.
-It loudness-matches the audio on your Mac — no account, no upload, no watermark.
+Use Crisp: drop your clip in, select the clip and use Audio in the Tools panel, then choose Normalize (or type "even out the volume"), and press it.
+It loudness-matches the audio on your Mac: no account, no upload.

 What's the difference between Normalize and Volume?